Elliot-S-Wright/CourseSchedulerApp/README.md

-A simple course scheduler app.
+An intuitive course scheduler application using Java Swing and Derby databases.